 Any reports of missing students are to be referred immediately to the MCLA Department of Public Safety - Campus Police.
-If, after investigating the report, it is determined that the student has been missing for up to 24 hours or if the determination occurs sooner, the Vice President of Student Affairs will contact the individual identified by the student or the custodial parent or legal guardian if the student is under the age of 18 and not emancipated.
+If, after investigating the report, it is determined that the student has been missing for up to 24 hours or if the determination occurs sooner, Campus Police will contact the individual identified by the student or the custodial parent or legal guardian if the student is under the age of 18 and not emancipated.